vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   - `memory.memsw.limit_in_bytes`

 `ct cgparams apply` *id*
-  Apply all CGroup parameters defined for container *id*, its group and all its parent groups, all the way up to the root group.
+  Apply all cgroup parameters defined for container *id*, its group and all its parent groups, all the way up to the root group.

 `ct devices ls` [*options*] *id*